comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 The remainder of this discussion only focuses on discover queries, since these achieve the highest level of accuracy.
 As such, the short and complex queries highlight opportunities for future improvement.

+<span class="comment" data-author="RV">Definitely interesting results; in future work, we'll need to understand what we need more in order to achieve 100%.
+The conclusion should hint at this.</span>

 #### Type index and LDP discovery perform similarly
+<span class="comment" data-author="RV">similarly wrt time? or also completeness?</span>

 <figure id="figure-queries_indexvsstorage">